-G E Gaddum, a Director of QRS Ltd and Director/Owner of Gaddum Construction Limited, has purchased services from QRS on normal trading terms to the value of \$27,633 (2019: \$27,633).
+G E Gaddum, a Director of QRS Ltd and Director/Owner of Gaddum Construction Limited, has not purchased any services from QRS on normal trading terms in 2020 (2019: \$27,633).

 21. FAIR VALUE OF FINANCIAL ASSETS AND FINANCIAL LIABILITIES